OpenMRI/ocra/Applications/relax2/server/How_to.md

 1.)
 Remote access the Red Pitaya

-The Red Pitaya (RP) needs to be connected with the host (Raspberry Pi) via Ethernet.
+The Red Pitaya (RP) needs to be connected with the host (here in use with a Raspberry Pi) via Ethernet.

 Connect the RP with an ethernet cable directly to the Raspberry Pi.